Major fan failure prevented on a newly built production line

 - No safety-related failure incident.

-- No consequential damage of additional components – high cost of OEM parts equating to savings of £50K.
+- No consequential damage of additional components – the high cost of OEM parts equating to savings of £50K.

 - Production downtime reduced from 12 weeks to 36 hours – equating to 231 tonnes of lost production savings.